sortecoevo/sortee/content/people/index.md

 &nbsp;

 ![Marija Purgar](Marija_Purgar.png)
-Marija Purgar ([Website](https://www.irb.hr/eng/About-RBI/People/Marija-Purgar-Filjak)) is a PhD student in Oceanology at the Faculty of Science and a research assistant at the Ruđer Bošković Institute, Zagreb.
+Marija Purgar (she/her) is a postdoctoral researcher at the University of Alberta, Canada